deeredman1991/Twitch-Plays-Bot/README.md

 # TP v1.1 (SNOW)

-A twitch plays bot for twitch to send cmds to games for chat to play This is bot is based on https://github.com/sunshinekitty/TwitchPlaysPokemon
+A twitch plays bot for twitch to send cmds to games for chat to play.
+This is bot is based on https://github.com/sunshinekitty/TwitchPlaysPokemon